black-incendium/particles/README.md

 # particles simulator
-Visual project, that simulates particles with different behaviour.
+Visual project, based on particles simulation.
 Implemented in pure javascript, html, css.
 Generate visuals on canvas with 2d context.

 ## live version
 Live version of project is available on this page in projects section:\